 In 2014, Agile crossed the chasm and went mainstream after years of use in a predominately IT based community.
-In 2016, it became a buzzword associated with Digital Transformation as numerous organizations examined the benefits of failing fast in an effort to compete in our new digital enterprise.
-In 2017, while Agile may have become old news, the rate of adoption still varies by region and many organizations still wrestle with how to govern both traditional and Agile modes of operation within a single organization.
+Then, it rapidly became a buzzword associated with Digital Transformation as numerous organizations examined the benefits of failing fast in an effort to compete in our new digital enterprise.
+While Agile may have become old news, the rate of adoption still varies by region and many organizations still wrestle with how to govern both traditional and Agile modes of operation within a single organization.

 MI-GSO | PCUBED was recently engaged to implement Agile into an organization’s existing solution delivery methodology within their overall project, program and portfolio management framework.
 The existing framework was a more traditional approach – or one heavily focused on a waterfall delivery.
 The client, the Director of IT Assurance and Governance was looking for our help to design a predictive (mainly Agile) approach that could fit into, yet not replace their overall existing PPM structure.

 As the engagement was initiated by the Governance function, the focus was on how Agile project delivery could be assured with control points in place, not something traditionally synonymous with an Agile approach.